Version2beta/openresty-redis-playground/README.md

 # Playing with OpenResty

-This repository is just a playground for figuring out my OpenResty dev environment.
+This repository is a playground for figuring out my OpenResty dev environment.

+It can be used as a starting point for a new OpenResty project:

+* Build your app under the `app/` directory, starting with `app/init.lua`.
+* Add any Lua libraries you need to requirements.txt.
+* Update this file, README.md.

 ## OpenResty installation (OS X Mavericks)